 Fastest Finger First Project

-The fastest finger first circuit presented here determines as to which of the four contestants first pressed the button and locks out the remaining three entries of other three members.
+The fastest finger first circuit diagram presented here determines as to which of the four contestants first pressed the button and locks out the remaining three entries of the other three members.
 Simultaneously, an audio alarm (buzzer) and the correct decimal number display of the corresponding contestant are activated.